Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- Waddle has grabbed 96 passes for a team-high 941 yards and five touchdowns.
-He has been targeted 126 times and averages 62.7 yards per game.
+- Waddle has reeled in 96 passes and leads his team with 941 receiving yards plus five touchdowns.
+He has been targeted 126 times, and averages 62.7 yards per game.

 - Waddle has been the target of 22.7% (126 total) of his team's 554 passing attempts this season.